-Stratatech is a regenerative medicine company focused on the commercialization of novel skin substitute products for therapeutic and research use.
-The company was founded in 2000 to commercialize an extraordinary discovery made at the University of Wisconsin-Madison.
+Stratatech is a regenerative medicine business focused on skin regeneration therapies for severe burns and other rare diseases, as well as chronic non-healing ulcers; it was founded in 2000 to commercialize an extraordinary discovery made at the University of Wisconsin-Madison.
 The discovery of NIKS® cells – a human keratinocyte cell line that produces living tissue nearly identical to native human skin – has the potential to revolutionize wound care.

 Keratinocytes are the cells that make up approximately 90 percent of the epidermis, the outer layer of human skin.
 NIKS keratinocytes are a consistent source of pathogen-free, non-tumor-producing, long-lived adult progenitor cells.
 These cells faithfully reproduce normal skin tissue architecture and barrier function when cultured appropriately.